-As of December 31, 2005, we had 428 full-time employees, all of whom are employed at-will.
-Ninety-four of these employees were engaged in research and development, 119 in manufacturing, 128 in clinical, regulatory affairs and quality assurance and 87 in administration, finance, management, information systems, corporate development and human resources.
-Thirty-eight of these employees have a Ph.D. degree and/or M.D. degree and are engaged in activities relating to research and development, manufacturing, quality assurance and business development.
+As of December 31, 2006, we had 545 full-time employees, all of whom are employed at-will.
+One hundred seven of these employees were engaged in research and development, 138 in manufacturing, 204 in clinical, regulatory affairs and quality assurance and 96 in administration, finance, management, information systems, marketing, corporate development and human resources.
+Fifty-three of these employees have a Ph.D. degree and/or M.D. degree and are engaged in activities relating to research and development, manufacturing, quality assurance and business development.
 None of our employees is subject to a collective bargaining agreement.
 We believe relations with our employees are good.